Directed by Tim Hunter | Written by Bridgette Bedard | 47 min

 - Don begins the episode by checking in with Betty’s therapist to see if she’s making any progress.
 He tells him that, “Basically we’re dealing with the emotions of a child.”
 Big yikes.
 But does it mainly stem from Don’s neglect?

 - Why doesn’t Don want to talk about Korea?
 Or any aspect of his past, for that matter??
-What did Dick Whitman do???
+The mystery of Dick Whitman strikes again.

-- Sign o’ the times: The Nixon campaign!
+- Sign o’ the times: The Richard Nixon presidential campaign!
 Lucille Ball and Desi Arnaz divorce, again!!
 Norman Mailer novels!!!
 Russian dogs in outer space!!!!